elandahl/octave-rpi-gpio/README.md

 Adds support for reading GPIO pins and SPI.
 ===============

+Please note that this repository is presently being tested by a group of students using Raspberry Pi 3B+. --EL

 GNU Octave wrapper around libbcm2835 for GPIO control of the RaspberryPI IOs

 Oct wrapper v0.0.1 around libbcm2835